 Setting up OpenWrt on the DSL-AC68U for 1 Gig speeds

-With default settings, OpenWrt will only reach 360Mbps download with a DSL-AC68U.
-This guide will explain how you can set up this device with OpenWrt, and achieve speeds of over 900Mbps!
+With default settings, OpenWrt only reaches 360Mbps download on a DSL-AC68U.
+This guide explains how to set up OpenWrt on this device and reach speeds of over 900Mbps!

 Note: At time of writing, OpenWrt does not support WiFi or ADSL/VDSL on this device.
 This is fine for me, as I’m just using it as an ethernet router.
 If you need these capabilities, consider using the stock firmware or Asuswrt-Merlin (gnuton's version).